 Asteroid keeps most index data on disk instead of RAM.
 As your vector dataset grows, memory stays small and predictable.

-In our benchmarks, Asteroid delivers solid build and query performance while using far less memory — comparable with the leading vector databases we tested.
+Solid build and query performance while using far less memory — comparable with the leading vector databases we tested.
 See the benchmarks.

-Full quickstart →# pip install lsmvec-client
+# pip install lsmvec-client

 from lsmvec_client import Client